 One is required to get in emergency care if any of these symptoms occur post the endoscopy.
 We at CARE Hospitals recommend a weekly follow-up after the procedure.

-Endoscopy is one of the safest procedures carried out.
+Endoscopy Procedure in Hyderabad is one of the safest procedures carried out.
 Although it is a surgery and hence can have rare complications.
 These include-

 Bleeding- If the process involves taking a piece of tissue for testing (biopsy) or treating a digestive system disease, your risk of bleeding issues is higher.
 This bleeding may encourage a person to go for a blood transfusion.